Clement-Jean/simd-go-POC/README.md

 From root, execute:

 ```
-GOSSAFUNC=AddU8x16 go/bin/go run .
+GOSSAFUNC=main go/bin/go run .
 ```

-you will get a file called ssa.html, just open that in you browser
+you will get a file called ssa.html, just open that in your browser

-## Architecture

-- patches -> patching existing files
-- overlays -> new dirs+files